Evacuations ordered for multiple towns as large grass fires burn in Boulder County

-Authorities on Thursday evacuated the entire towns of Superior and Louisville as multiple large grass fires burned throughout Boulder County amid extremely high winds.
+Authorities on Thursday evacuated approximately 35,000 people from the towns of Superior and Louisville as multiple large grass fires burned throughout Boulder County amid extremely high winds.

 The first fire, called the Middle Fork fire, originated north of the city of Boulder near the intersection of North Foothills Highway and Middle Fork Road.
 The second, called the Marshall fire, sparked south of the city near South Cherryvale Road and Marshall Drive.